AntonRassadin/SecondAssault/README.md

 # SecondAssault
 This is Demo Project for PC, work in progress!!!

-A simple FPS shooter with menu, resolution and audio settings, weapons system, ammo and health pick ups, enemy spawner system.
+A simple FPS game with menu, resolution and audio settings, weapons system, ammo and health pick ups, enemy spawner system.

 Unity 2017.2.0f3 engine, c# scripts.